 The parent coordinator works with parents to craft a plan that meets the children's needs.

 Each parent pays for half of the hours in the Parent Coordination process and each parent’s rate of payment is computed based on their income, number of children, contribution of other adults to the household expenses and other factors.
 Parents with a total income of $50,000 or less can qualify for a subsidy.
 Depending on their income, parties qualifying for the subsidy can pay from $15 per hour to $40 per hour (for half of the total hours).

 In cases where parents are not eligible for a subsidy, fees are set according to program guidelines and will not exceed $150 per hour for half of all hours in the Parent Coordination process.

 Parents pay fees in advance to the parent coordinator.
 Special arrangements may be considered at the parent coordinator’s discretion to create an installment plan for payments.

 Determining Each Parent's Hourly Fee

-Each parent brings the completed subsidy application form and any supporting documentation to the first meeting with the parent coordinator.
+Each parent brings the completed Parent Coordination Subsidy Application and any supporting documentation to the first meeting with the parent coordinator.

-The parent coordinator reviews the subsidy application form and consults a sliding fee scale [link to sliding fee scale webpage] to see how much of an hourly subsidy the parent qualifies to receive.
-The amount of the subsidy is based on two factors: the parent's household income and the number of children living in the household.
+The parent coordinator reviews the subsidy application form and consults the sliding fee scale [link to Parent Coordination sliding fee scale webpage] to see how much of an hourly subsidy the parent qualifies to receive.

 The process begins with an order from the court.
 Each parent receives an information packet along with the court order.